amadeus/minesweeper/README.md

 Still a few more things to do, but the main game cycle is in place.

-You can check out a recent version of it [here](https://minesweeper-6btckkk7y.now.sh/).
+You can check out a recent version of it [here](https://minesweeper-kneatb6wy.now.sh/).

 ## Todo

-* Add timer
-* Game configuration
+* Custom Game configuration
 * Improve mobile support?
 Maybe?
 * Bugs?
 Probably